 2018 - The Land We Live In - The Land We Left Behind, Hauser & Wirth, Somerset, UK

 2018 - Sponge School, Bluebell community centre, Dublin, IRL

-2017-2018 - One Pot Project, a scheme of regeneration for public libraries - Sefton Libraries, Liverpool, UK
+2017-2018 - One Pot Project, as part of At the Library/The Human Library, Sefton Libraries, UK

 2017 - The Dream of Kiwanosato, an art project to revitalize Kiwanosato village, JP